 The concentration in French and Francophone Studies is committed to the study of the language, literature, and cultural and critical traditions of the French-speaking world.
 Concentrators engage actively through their coursework with a wide range of texts and critical perspectives, pertaining to multiple literary genres and media (the novel; theater; poetry; cinema; special topics in contemporary politics and culture).
 They have opportunities to study different periods of French literature and intellectual history (from the Renaissance to the present) as well as Francophone cultures beyond France (West Africa, the Maghreb and the Caribbean).
 Courses cover a wide diversity of topics, while placing a shared emphasis on language-specific study, critical writing skills, and the vital place of literature and art for intellectual inquiry.

 The concentration program is designed to encourage and support language-specific study.
 Literary texts and cultural documents are read principally in the original.
 Likewise, in most courses, French is the language of class discussions, presentations and research/critical papers.

 Concentrators in French and Francophone Studies are strongly encouraged to spend one or two semesters (usually in their junior year) in France or in a Francophone country to derive the richest benefits of linguistic and cultural immersion.
 Information on Brown in France and approved alternative programs in French-speaking countries is available from the Office of International Programs office and the OIP website.
 Other summer programs can be found on the French Embassy website.

-Students who have performed outstandingly in their concentration courses, have completed at least six concentration courses by the first semester of their senior year, and are highly recommended by two professors are eligible to apply for admission to the Honors program.
+Students who have an outstanding record in their concentration courses, have completed at least six concentration courses by the first semester of their senior year, and are highly recommended by two professors, are eligible to apply for admission to the Honors program.

 A minimum of 10 courses is required for the concentration in French and Francophone Studies.
 Concentrators must observe following guidelines when planning their concentration.
 It is recommended that course choices for each semester be discussed with the department’s concentration advisor.